-- 5.1 Petitions submitted to the council must include: - (a) A clear and concise statement covering the subject of the petition.
-It should state what action the petitioners wish the council to take. - (b) The name and address and signature of any person supporting the petition. - (c) Contact details, including an address (and a valid email address if submitted electronically), for the petition organiser - 5.2 If the petitioner contacts the Council to start an e-Petition, then the Council and the Lead Petitioner will agree the period over which signatures will be collected and to agree the final wording of the petition.
+- 5.1 Petitions submitted to the Council must include: - (a) A clear and concise statement covering the subject of the petition.
+It should state what action the petitioners wish the council to take; - (b) The name and address and signature of any person supporting the petition; and - (c) Contact details, including an address (and a valid email address if submitted electronically), for the petition organiser - 5.2 If the lead petitioner wishes to start an e-petition, the Council and the lead petitioner will agree the period over which signatures will be collected and the final wording of the petition.
 The petition will then be available to sign 'electronically' for the agreed period on the Council's website.
 On the expiration of that time, the Council will respond in accordance with Section 7 below. - 5.3 Anyone who lives, works or studies in Epping Forest District is entitled to sign to support a petition.
-The supporters Name, Address, a valid email address and/or postcode are required to sign an e-Petition on the Council's website.
-For paper petitions signatories must provide their, name, address and signature - 5.4 E-petitions will run on the Council website for a maximum of 3 months, but the Council and the lead petitioner can choose a shorter timeframe up to the maximum.
+The supporter's name, address, a valid email address and/or postcode are required to sign an e-petition on the Council's website.
+For paper petitions signatories must provide their, name, address and signature. - 5.4 A paper petition template can be downloaded from the Council's website. - 5.5 E-petitions will run on the Council website for a maximum of 3 months, but the Council and the lead petitioner can choose a shorter timeframe up to the maximum period.